-Our method for language instruction includes a daily music lesson (Music Lingua) and a story.
+Preschool Age (0-5)- In our Spanish Immersion Preschool and Parent-Child classes, our method for language instruction includes a music lesson (Music Lingua) and a story.
 In our music class, we use music, movement, and stories to present thematic concepts and key vocabulary.
 The emphasis is on hearing the spoken language, learning the songs, and in the process, learning target vocabulary and responding to commands.
 Kids get much more practice speaking and hearing the language and the combination of singing, games and art make the classes dynamic and fun.

 During story time, we use books and puppet shows to prime children’s brains to the cadence and sound of the Spanish language, to enhance their vocabulary, and to convey the feelings of the author or storyteller.
 Over the course of the year, children hear many stories repeatedly.
 Through the use of rich language and repetition, we are priming children’s brains to be ripe for language acquisition.

-At Bella Lengua, children participate in art activities everyday.
+At Bella Lengua, children in our camps and preschool participate in art activities frequently.
 Our approach offers a balance between letting kids explore, tinker and create through self-directed activities and providing them with direct instruction.
-Hence, two or three days a week, our art activities are teacher directed and they provide a link to the cultural or thematic topics that the children are exposed to during their music lesson and their work time activities.
-The other days, we create a environment in which children can can experiment with different objects and mediums and enjoy art for themselves.
+Some days, our art activities are teacher directed and they provide a link to the cultural or thematic topics that the children are exposed to during their music lesson and their work time activities.
+Other days, we create a environment in which children can can experiment with different objects and mediums and enjoy art for themselves.

-At Bella Lengua, everyday life and beauty are brought into science, engineering, and math.
+At Bella Lengua preschool, camps, and classes, everyday life and beauty are brought into science, engineering, and math.
 Our intent is not to soften STEM— but to connect artistic and scientific creativity.

 Science: Our method for science instruction is based on observation and inquiry.
 Students are immersed in science during walks, gardening, cooking, painting, and experimentation, to name a few.
 These real world examples and applications guide students to use inquiry and observation to deeply understand science within our world.